-Considering the intervention wise construction activities of proposed site probable impact with consequence mitigation measures have been designed (as ESMP) in the following table forhousehold toilet at Camp_23 and Blocks: A-1, A-2, B-2 & B-3.
+Considering the intervention wise construction activities of proposed site probable impact with consequence mitigation measures have been designed (as an ESMP) in the following table for household toilet at Camp_04, Blocks: C and D.

 Project Stage Potential Environmental & Social Impacts/Issues Proposed Mitigation Measures/indicators Institutional Responsibilities Supervision Responsibility Pre-Construction Stage Assessment of Social Impacts and Risks To meet the requirements for disadvantaged and vulnerable directive: Include COVID positive individuals, households and clusters as vulnerable category in Social Assessment TORs, surveys and consultations (particularly relating to social stigma); Consult with such COVID positive households to Identify specific support mechanisms that projects could support; Add tribal communities in self-isolation under vulnerable groups who may need suitable and socially acceptable support; Use alternative and virtual and video means for consultations and interactions.
-PMU Social Development and Hygiene PromotionConsulta nt of PMU, Supervision and monitoring firms.
+PMU Social Development and HP Consultant of PMU, Supervision and monitoring firms.
 Pre-Construction Stage Loss/source of livelihoods Under this sub-project, there is no scope of negative impact of DRP livelihoods.
-Ensure engagement of local labor as unskilled worker Contractor Social Development and Hygiene Promotion Consultant of PMU, Supervision and monitoring firms.
+Ensure engagement of local labor as unskilled worker Contractor Social Development and HP Consultant of PMU, Supervision and monitoring firms.

 Project Stage Potential Environmental & Social Impacts/Issues Proposed Mitigation Measures/indicators Institutional Responsibilities Supervision Responsibility Pre-Construction Stage Stakeholders Engagement All the project stakeholders will be engaged in consultation process Individual/Separate community level consultation meeting will be held with the potential affected HHs Consultation meeting with Rohingya male and female about the project safeguard documents will be disclosed to the stakeholders DRP camp people will be involved with the GRM, formed GRC Consultation meeting with will be held contractors and labors about safe guard issues.
-PMU & Contractor Social Development and Hygiene Promotion Consultant of PMU, Supervision and monitoring firms.
+PMU & Contractor Social Development and HP Consultant of PMU, Supervision and monitoring firms.
 Pre-Construction Stage Loss of Access rights Prior to start the work, contractor will inform the community people to use alternative roads; Construction work will be completed in quick time as much as possible to reduce the hassle of community Project to ensure thorough analysis of alternatives that access enjoyed by the community remains intact.
 In case of unavoidable circumstances, alternative access will be provided.
-Contractor Social Development and Hygiene Promotion Consultant of PMU, Supervision and monitoring firms., IWM Pre-Construction Stage Improper site selection for proposed intervention can be a cause of HEC at subproject site.
-Selection of sub-project sites will be outside of the elephant route/corridor/influenced area.
-Before finalized the location of sub-project must be contact with camp wash focal PMU Environmental Consultant of PMU, IWM
+Contractor Social Development and HP Consultant of PMU, Supervision and monitoring firms, IWM Pre-Construction Stage Improper site selection for proposed Selection of sub-project sites will be outside of the elephant route/corridor/influenced area.
+PMU Environmental Consultant of